 The get_unqualified_writer_args function applies the qualifier resolution algorithm and removes irrelevant parameters to return a dictionary containing the equivalent unqualified writer args dictionary for this format.

-Parameters writer_args writer arguments, which can contain qualified and unqualified arguments chemfp.openbabel_toolkit module
+Parameters writer_args writer arguments, which can contain qualified and unqualified arguments

 Returns a dictionary of writer arguments, containing only unqualified arguments appropriate for this format.